 The Code suggests a number of ways in which the board should ensure engagement with the workforce.
 These include one or a combination of the following: a director appointed from the workforce; a formal workforce advisory panel; and a designated non-executive director.

-The board is satisfied that the level of engagement with the workforce is appropriate absent one of the above specific recommendations.
-The ways in which we ensure appropriate engagement with our workforce are set out in the Strategic Report.
+Other ways in which we ensure appropriate engagement with our workforce are set out in the Strategic Report.
 These activities enable the Board to gauge the Group’s culture and to make changes where necessary to ensure it is aligned with our strategy.

 The Board focuses on formulation of strategy, management of effective business controls and review of business performance.
 The Board is specifically responsible for the approval of annual and interim results and interim management statements, acquisitions and disposals, major capital expenditure, borrowings, director and company secretary appointments and removals, any material litigation, strategic forecasting and major development projects.

 A framework of delegated authorities is in place that details the structure of delegation below Board level and includes matters reserved for the Board.

 The Board has established a number of committees to assist in the discharge of its duties.
 The formal terms of reference for the principal committees can be found on the company’s web site.